ozlevka/environments-/k8s/hardway/README.md

 - Prerquisites not ilnstalled because will use are different clouds with terraform provided infrastructure
 - CFSSL will be installed in Dockerfile
+- Provisioning of resources is on terraform scripts.
+Terraform already installed by Dockerfie.